Behind The Scenes of Our Custom 3D Visualization Projects

 Would you consider yourself to be a 3D scanning ninja?
 Or is this new territory for you?
 Over the years we have worked with institutions of various sizes, with different skill sets, resources, and budgets.
 From established digital media departments to single enthusiasts.
 No matter how far you have come on your digital journey, one fact remains – digitization is here to stay.
 3D digitization and interactive visualization have now become integral parts of today’s cultural heritage collections management and it enables us to study, preserve and share our history like never before, both inside and out.

 At Interspectral we offer custom projects using 3D visualization to help you unlock the secrets hidden within your collection.
-By utilizing our in-house developed software and expertise, we can offer a pathway to new discoveries and a framework for sharing these discoveries with the public.
+By utilizing our in-house developed software and expertise, we can offer a pathway to discoveries and a framework for sharing these discoveries with the public.
 We have seen 3D scans reveal astonishing (can’t-believe-my-eyes) details that do not show on the physical object exterior.
 Our interactive Inside Explorer multi-touch exhibits have had visitors running back and forth between the physical exhibit and its digital twin with fascination and wonder.

 In the spirit of unlocking knowledge, we invite you behind the scenes of our custom production process.
-You will discover that what might seem a mysterious process is actually quite straightforward and described in six simple steps: Identify Interesting Objects, Digitize Objects, Evaluate Data, Produce 3D Visualization, Create a Story, and Exhibit Final 3D Visualization.
+You will discover that what might seem a mysterious process is quite straightforward and described in six simple steps: Identify Interesting Objects, Digitize Objects, Evaluate Data, Produce 3D Visualization, Create a Story, and Exhibit Final 3D Visualization.
 Let’s dig deeper.

 1. Identify Interesting Object

-We truly believe that the dustiest of storerooms could be unique treasure trove, and even the smallest museums could potentially uncover the biggest discoveries.
+We truly believe that the dustiest of storerooms could be a unique treasure trove, and even the smallest museums could potentially uncover the biggest discoveries.
 As Mary Poppins once sang: “For a cover is nice, but the cover is not the book “.

 Here are some more examples from our previous projects for inspiration: